GummyDonut/dotrc/README.md

-# vimrc
+# RC FIles Galore
-This is simply a repository for storing and updating my vimrc
+This is simply a repository for storing all my custom shortcuts and rc files